sharpmachine/framework/wp-content/plugins/breadcrumb-navxt/readme.txt

 * Bug fix: Fixed multibyte UTF-8 character support for custom taxonomies.
 * Bug fix: Fixed issue where the widget (Appearance > Widgets) would not load the appropriate translations.
 = 3.7.0 =
-* New feature: Support for “global”/network wide breadcrumb trails in networked setups of WordPress 3.0.
+* New feature: Support for "global"/network wide breadcrumb trails in networked setups of WordPress 3.0.
 * New feature: Can use any hierarchical post type as a hierarchy for flat post types.
 * New feature: Users are now warned if settings are out of date, allowed to do a one click settings migration.
-* New feature: Users can now control if a post type uses the “posts page” in it's hierarchy or not.
+* New feature: Users can now control if a post type uses the "posts page" in it's hierarchy or not.
 * Bug fix: Breadcrumb trails for attachments work properly now for custom post types.
 * Bug fix: Users can now set custom post types to have a page hierarchy through the settings page.
 * Bug fix: Fixed issues where the PHP version check did not work correctly.
-* Bug fix: Fixed issue where all settings would get reset on “clean” 3.6.0 installs on plugin activation.
+* Bug fix: Fixed issue where all settings would get reset on "clean" 3.6.0 installs on plugin activation.
 * Bug fix: Fixed issue when a static front page is specified but the post page is not.
 = 3.6.0 =
 * New feature: Vastly improved support for WordPress custom post types.